barty777/barty777.github.io/about.md

 ## Internships
 <p>My first role as an intern was in the Summer of 2015 at the company called
 <a class="link" href="http://croz.net/en/">CROZ</a> where
-was working in team with other students on some web and mobile apps.
-At the end of the internship I decided to stay there as a part time software developer.
-During the Summer of 2016 I managed to secure a data analyst internship at <a class="link" href="http://www.styria.com/en/">Styria</a>.
+was working in a team with other students on some web and mobile apps.
+At the end of the internship, I decided to stay there as a part time software developer.
+During the Summer of 2016, I managed to secure a data analyst internship at <a class="link" href="http://www.styria.com/en/">Styria</a>.
 This opportunity was a big challenge for me because I had no formal education in the data science field.
 Nevertheless, I have successfully